codelibs/fess-docs/en/11.2/admin/elevateword-guide.rst

 Display Configurations
 ----------------------

-Select Crawler > Additional Word in the left menu to display a list page of Additional Word Configuration, as below.
+Select Suggest > Additional Word in the left menu to display a list page of Additional Word Configuration, as below.

 |image0|